VitharanageVihanga/Wigan-Council-Spending-Dashboard/README.md

-# Wigan-Council-Spending-Dashboard
-Interactive Streamlit dashboard for analyzing Wigan Council’s spending over £500 by category, supplier, and month
  # 💸 Wigan Council Spending Dashboard

 This is a Streamlit-powered interactive dashboard built to explore and visualize payment transactions over £500 made by Wigan Council.
 It allows users to filter and analyze spending trends, top suppliers, and spending categories over time.